 They also provided an original Archigram drawing for the auction.

-As well as the auction and the dinner, guests were entertained by musician Rosey Chan, who created a multimedia performance combining video and a live piano set.
+As well as the auction and the dinner, guests were entertained by artist Rosey Chan, who collaborated with Archigram to create a multimedia performance inspired by Ravel's Jeux d'eau, which combined digital visuals with a live piano set.

 The appointment of Cook and Crompton as creative directors of the Design Trust gala follows the acquisition of the entire Archigram archive by M+ Museum in Hong Kong in March 2019.